-Guide post The assessment has been tested and shown to be robust.
-Alternative hypotheses and assessment approaches have been
+Guide post Met?
+The assessment has been tested and shown to be robust.
+Alternative hypotheses and assessment approaches have been rigorously explored.

-Met? rigorously explored.
 Yes

-Rationale
+Rationa ale

-the pass represe range of status. product on the assess has sho Various stock assessment models with varying complexities (MFCL, SS3, VPA and ASPIC) have been applied in the past (ICCAT 2016).
-This provided a platform for testing the utility of different models to varying scenarios representing different hypotheses and characterizations of uncertainty.
-The results showed that although the range of estimated management benchmarks was relatively wide, most models were in agreement on stock status.
-The SCRS suggested that future assessment updates could be conducted using simpler models (e.g. production models) as they require minimal data compared to the more complex modelling platforms.
-Building on the results of the model comparison tests and recommendations of the SCRS, the 2016 and 2020 stock assessments used a biomass dynamic model (BDM) to assess stock status (ICCAT 2016, ICCAT 2020).
-MSE testing has shown that advice should be robust to a wide range of uncertainties.
-Considering the many alternative assessment approaches and hypotheses considered in the past, SG100 is met.
+the pass represe range c status. produc on the assess has sho et (ICCAT 20 enting diffe of estimated The SCRS s tion model results of the nents used own that ad ssment models with varying con (16).
+This provided a platform for rent hypotheses and characterized management benchmarks was uggested that future assessment s) as they require minimal data of the model comparison tests and a biomass dynamic model (BDM vice should be robust to a wide aches and hypotheses considered r testin ations relativ t updat compar recomr 1) to ass range o g the utility of different n of uncertainty.
+The result ely wide, most models w res could be conducted us red to the more complex nendations of the SCRS, t sess stock status (ICCAT 2 of uncertainties.
+Consider nodels to varying scenarios is showed that although the ere in agreement on stock sing simpler models (e.g. modelling platforms.
+Building the 2016 and 2020 stock 2016, ICCAT 2020).
+MSE testing

 е Peer revie ew of assessment

-Guide post ssessment of stock s is subject to peer w.
+Guide post ssessment of stock s is subject to peer v.
 The assessment has been internally and externally peer reviewed.

 Met?
 Yes No

 Rationa ale

 which r albacor is not n meets annu re; this mee net.
 We no of the stoc ment are subject to internal rev ally to review models, data and ts SG80.
-There is no evidence th te that a review of the MSE algo k assessment (Sculley, 2018). researd hat the ch on key tuna species, in stock assessment was e cluding north Atlantic xternally reviewed, so SG100
+There is no evidence to te that a review of the MSE algo k assessment (Sculley, 2018). researd hat the ch on key tuna species, in stock assessment was e cluding north Atlantic xternally reviewed, so SG100

-AT (2016), ICCAT (2020)
+Sculley (2018), ICC CAT (2016), ICCAT (2020)

-Sculley (2010), ICC

-Draft so coring rang e and information gap indicator added at Announcement Comm ent Draft Report
+e and information gap indicator added at Announcement Comm ent Draft Report

-Draft so coring rang e ≥80
+coring rang ≥80

-Inform ation gap ir ndicator More information is sour review of the 2016 asse ught as to whether an external ssment was conducted.
+Informa ation gap ir dicator More information is sour review of the 2016 asse ught as to whether an external ssment was conducted.

-ce Indicator scores added from Client a and Peer Review Draft Re port
+Overall Performan ce Indicator scores added from Client a and Peer Review Draft Re port

 Overall Performan ce Indicator score 90

 Conditi on number (if relevant)